williammilisic/cloudcloud.dev/index.md

 * Some reflections [why not doing anything work related during the summer vacation](https://www.linkedin.com/posts/williammilisic_gcp-cloud-activity-7227379679169585152-WQPx) can be a great thing.

 ## 1 August 2024
 * Maintaining some traditions is important.
-[Here](https://www.linkedin.com/posts/williammilisic_tradition-family-summertime-activity-7225017320098676737-_yhXon) my and my kids' yearly kayaking tradition.
+[Here a post](https://www.linkedin.com/posts/williammilisic_tradition-family-summertime-activity-7225017320098676737-_yhX) on my and my kids' yearly kayaking tradition.

 ## 28 July 2024
 * "*Rough waters are truer tests of leadership.
 In calm water, every ship has a good captain.*" - Swedish proverb <br/><br/>